syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 ## Find and Replace

-You can use [find and replace](https://support.office.com/en-usa/article/Find-or-replace-text-and-numbers-on-a-worksheet-3a2c910f-01b9-4263-8db2-333dead6ae33) options to replace text, jump right to a specific spot, or pick other ways to narrow your search.
-ExcelFindType and ExcelFindOptions enumerators are used for effective search results.
-To know more about FindType, please refer ExcelFindType enumeration in API section.
+You can perform [find and replace](https://support.office.com/en-usa/article/Find-or-replace-text-and-numbers-on-a-worksheet-3a2c910f-01b9-4263-8db2-333dead6ae33) text and numbers in workbook or worksheet using XlsIO.
+Also, XlsIO provides the following options:
+*	To search for data in formulas, values or comments.
+*	To search for case-sensitive data and to match entire cell contents of the cell.

+To know more about these options, please refer the [ExcelFindType](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.ExcelFindType.html), [ExcelFindOptions](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.ExcelFindOptions.html) in the API documentation section.

-You can find all occurrences of a text in worksheet by using FindAll method.
-To know more about Find and Replace, please refer **WorksheetImpl** in API section.
+You can find all the occurrences of a text in worksheet by using [FindAll](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorksheet~FindAll.html) method.
+To know more about Find and Replace, please refer [IWorksheet](http://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IWorksheet_members.html) in the API documentation section.

-The following code illustrates how to find all occurrences of text in worksheet with different find options.
+The following code illustrates how to find all the occurrences of text in worksheet with different find options.

 {% tabs %}
 {% highlight c# %}